cloudfoundry-attic/stac2/README.md

 * create a cloud config file for your cloud into nabv/config/clouds
 * create user accounts used by stac2 using "vmc register"
 * note, you must use vmc version 0.4.2 or higher.
-* the idea is to use a single vmc push to create the app and services, BUT 0.4.2 has a bug in service creation so execute the following two vmc service creation commands first. once the service creation issue is fixed, you will not have to do these two manual steps.
-    * vmc create-service redis --version 2.2 --name stac2-redis
-    * vmc create-service mongodb --version 2.0 --name stac2-mongo
-* from the stac2 repo root, where the manifest.yml file is run vmc pus
+* from the stac2 repo root, where the manifest.yml file is run vmc push (note, you must have vmc 4.2 or higher, cfoundry 0.4.6 or higher, and manifests-vmc-plugin 0.4.17 or higher for the push to succeed)
 * based on the size of your cloud and desired concurrency you will need to adjust the instance counts of nabv, nabh, and nf
     * nabv should be sized to closely match the concurrency setting in your cloud config.
 It should be a little over half your desired concurrecny. for a large production cloud with a cmax of 192 set the instance count of nabv to ~100 (vmc scale nabv --instances 100)